britannica/pablito/README.md

 ## Events

-A stickerbook instance fires events from the underlying Fabric canvas, and you can register custom callbacks to respond to them using the `on` and `off` methods.
+A pablito instance fires events from the underlying Fabric canvas, and you can register custom callbacks to respond to them using the `on` and `off` methods.

-If you configure the stickerbook with `useDefaultEventHandlers: true`, it will register built-in event handlers for manipulating stickers with mouse and touch events.
+If you configure the pablito with `useDefaultEventHandlers: true`, it will register built-in event handlers for manipulating stickers with mouse and touch events.
 With `useDefaultEventHandlers: true`, those handlers won't be registered.
 See `event-handlers.js` for the source code of the default handlers.

 You can register callbacks for the following events: